-The magnitudes of my coefficients were relatively similar to the results found in Lee's (2009) analysis of the NFL.
+The magnitudes of my coefficients were relatively similar to the results found in Lee's (2010) analysis of the NFL.
 The signs of our control variables, however, were the opposite in the areas of Years in Current Location, Years in Existence, and Per Capita / Median Household Income.
 Despite the differences, Years in Existence, and Per Capita / Median Household Income, and Population were not statistically or economically significant in his results.
 A possible explanation for this could be the different nature of the NFL compared to the NBA, where these factors may differ based on the sport and league history.
-Lee's (2009) interaction variable coefficients were statistically significant, while my results were not.
-A possible explanation for this could be the different levels of success or intended consequences for the league.
-Another explanation could be that Lee (2009) had 14 seasons of observations after the implementation of the 2011 NBA's CBA.
+Lee's (2010) interaction variable coefficients were statistically significant, while my results were not.
+A possible explanation for this could be the different changes implemented in the NFL's CBA compared to the NBA's, which may have had different levels of success or intended consequences for the league.
+Another explanation could be that Lee (2010) had 14 seasons of observations after the implementation of the 1993 NFL's CBA, while I only had 3 seasons of observations after the implementation of the 2011 NBA's CBA.
 The more seasons of observations may have allowed the changes from the 1993 CBA to fully come into effect, which might have increased competitive balance in the NFL, whereas the NBA's CBA may take more than 3 years to affect competitive balance.
 The 2011 CBA's impact on player allocation through free agency may not have had enough time to have its full impact on the NBA.